 Enter E. Wayne Harris, a Virginia Tech Fellow with the Center for Organizational and Technological Advancement.
 In 2005, Harris designed and implemented a workshop series aim at creating more confident school leaders focused on student success.

 A veteran teacher and school superintendent, Harris knows that principals such as Riley may be unaware of the legalities of red tape, the demands of leadership, and the dynamics of community and staff.
-Since 2005, 36 school districts have sent recently appointed administrators through the Roanoke-based Virginia School Leaders Institute's Recently Appointed Administrators Program.
+Since 2005, more than 40 school districts have sent recently appointed administrators through the Roanoke-based Virginia School Leaders Institute's Recently Appointed Administrators Program.

 Harris' achievement has been to revamp the way new principals and assistant principals learn their jobs, said Billy Cannaday Jr., dean and provost for academic outreach at the University of Virginia.
 From 2006 to 2008, Cannaday led K-12 instruction for Virginia as its superintendent of public instruction.

 "I give Wayne Harris all the credit in the world for thinking about that and for realizing that just because someone is credentialed to lead doesn't mean they are ready to lead," Cannaday said.

 At the workshops, school leaders hear from experts about how to better communicate, build relationships, manage data, and deal with news media.
 In small groups, they discuss problems such as teacher morale and effective student discipline.
 They're asked to think about keeping their lives in balance and to reflect on their actions and decisions rather than just rush through the school day.

 Leadership is a paramount theme.
 "The workshop series enables the new leaders to expand their understanding of what effective leadership is," said Harris, who conducts the workshops with Wayne Tripp, a retired superintendent of Salem (Va.)
 City Schools and Sharon Richardson, a retired school administrator.